 Perhaps my favorite new feature on the Galaxy Watch 3 is its running analysis.
 During and after your run activities, you’ll get advanced running metrics like asymmetry, contact time, flight time, regularity, vertical, and even stiffness.
-Each one of these metrics are scored on an “improve” to “great” scale, and Samsung Health does a fantastic job at displaying this information in charts after your run.
+Each of these metrics is scored on an “improve” to “great” scale, and Samsung Health does a fantastic job of displaying this information in charts after your run.

 These metrics are usually only offered by devices with integrated foot pods.
 I don’t have any foot pods or smart insoles in my possession, so I’m not able to compare results.
 I do think some of the metrics are spot-on, while others seem to be over-scoring on things that need work.
 I think my contact time and asymmetry are solid, so I’m happy to see the results come back as “great.”
 However, I felt extremely stiff on one particular run, even though I also scored “great” on that one.

 Samsung does sleep tracking really well, and the Galaxy Watch 3 adds even more improvements thanks to the company’s work with the National Sleep Foundation.
 Overall, sleep tracking has been accurate for me.
 It’s been able to pick up when I fall asleep and wake up in the night.
 Samsung Health makes it super easy to see this information, too, and provides ample insights on your sleep quality that might help you improve.

 New to the Galaxy Watch 3 is a sleep score feature, which scores your sleep quality on a scale of 0-100 based on total time asleep, time in sleep cycles, movement, and physical and mental recovery.
 I haven’t been sleeping so well lately, and I’ve woken up in the middle of the night for a few minutes.
 Samsung actually splits this into two sleeps — not just one sleep with an interruption in the middle — which means I’m scored separately on each short sleep.
 As a result, my sleep score is only at 30/100.
 On any other device, it’d probably be much higher than that.